SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-26
 - What is the importance of .gitignore file in terraform ?
 - What is the use of terraform.tfvars ?
-- How to give terraform.tfvars file from the command prompt ? for plan and apply.
+- How to give terraform.tfvars file from the command prompt for plan and apply ?
 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars"
-- If you dont give the -var-file, then terraform will take default values from variables.tf file
+- If you dont give -var-file, then terraform will take default values from variables.tf file
 - Write a terraform code using terraform.tfvars example ?
-- What are the variable preferences in terraform ?
+- Variable preferences in terraform are below ?
 - Command line ---> terraform plan -var="instance_type=t3.small"
 - Var_file ---> terraform plan -var-file="saikiran.tfvars"
 - terraform.tfvars
 - Environment variable.
-- Write a terraform code, if mongodb then t3.small and remaining t2.micro using condition ?
+- Write a terraform code, if mongodb then t3.small & remaining t2.micro using condition ?
-- Create instances and route53 records using Count_based loop ?
+- Create instances & route53 records using Count_based loop ?
-- Create instances and route53 records using For_each loop ?
+- Create instances & route53 records using For_each loop ?
-- Count_based is to iterate list and For_each is to iterate maps.
+- Count_based is to iterate list & For_each is to iterate maps.
-- What is function in terraform and what is length function here ?
+- What is function in terraform & what is length function here ?
 We cannot create our own functions, we have to use terraform inbuilt functions only.
-- Why output block is used terraform ? and what is the syntax of output ?
+- Why output block is used in terraform and what is the syntax of output ?
 - Go through the output block in count folder VS ?

 ### Session-27
-- What is locals in terraform and what is the syntax of the locals ?
+- What is locals in terraform & what is the syntax of the locals ?
 - How to call a local in terraform code ?
-- What is Data-sources in terrafrom and why it is used ?
-How do we search ? for example if you want AMI, then "terraform query ami" in google
+- What is Data-sources in terraform & why it is used ?
+How do we search ?
+For example if you want AMI, then "terraform query ami" in google
 - Can we query data from the existing resources also apart from the providers ?
+YES!
 - Types of loops ?
 Count_based, For_each, Dynamic_loop
 - What is Dynamic_loop and where it is useful ?
 - What is Terraform State (State and Remote state) ?
-- What is Declarative state and Desired state ?
+- What is Declarative state & Desired state ?
-- What is Current state in terraform ? and where it will be stored ? terraform.tfstate
+- What is Current state in terraform and where it will be stored ? terraform.tfstate
 - When Desired state == Current state, then terraform will not take any action.
 - When Desired state =//= Current state, then terraform will create.
 - Why the terraform will create lock file while terraform is working on it ?
-- Explain the concept of local state using example of 2 developers are working on same repo ?
+- Explain the concept of local state using example of 2 persons are working on same repo ?
-- What errors these developers will face, if they are working on same repo ?
+- What errors these persons will face, if they are working on same repo ?
 - So terraform will compare my state and devops person state.
-If both are running terraform apply, here duplicates may come and some may get error as already exists.
+If both are running terraform apply, here duplicates may come & some may get error as already exists.
+- So for this issue we have a central state file to check wether the infra already exists or not ?
+That is remote state (S3 bucket).
 - Terraform.tfstate is a crucial file, should not delete.
-- What are the two disadvantages in local state ? for that only we have a remote state s3.
+- What are the two disadvantages in local state ?
+For that only we have a remote state s3.
-- So create s3 bucket and lock that bucket using dynamodb table ?
+- So create s3 bucket & lock that bucket using dynamodb table ?
-- What are the different remote states we have ? and why we use only "terraform s3 remote state"
+- What are the different remote states we have & why we use only "terraform s3 remote state"
 - Where to keep this remote state in terraform code ?
-- Another name of remote state ? we can also call as Backend.
+- Another name of remote state ?
+Backend.
 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
 - Use different key names in s3 bucket like in the previous you have used different key "foreach" you can use as per your wish but not with the same key names because it will merge all.
 - Interview question ?
-We are using s3bucket with dynamodb locking, here local state will not work because it will create duplicates and errors, security will not be there inside the local.
-So thats why we have to keep it safely in the remote storage like s3 bucket it will provide better collaboration among the team members and errors free.
+We are using S3 bucket with Dynamodb locking, here local state will not work because it will create duplicates and errors, security will not be there inside the local.
+So thats why we have to keep it safely in the remote storage like S3 bucket, it will provide better collaboration among the team members and errors free.

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
 Using same code but with different configuration ?
-- First method is "terraform.tfvars" and what does this do ?
+- First method is "terraform.tfvars" & what does this do ?
 - How do you control different environments in tfvars method ?
 Using "startswith" function ?
-- We create different buckets and dynamodb tables for Dev & Prod in tfvars method.
+- We create different buckets & dynamodb tables for Dev & Prod in tfvars method.
 - And also we create different folders for Dev & Prod in VS.
 - Can we use 1 bucket for both Dev and Prod in tfvars method ?
 YES!
 - So create 2 Buckets & 2 Dynamodb tables in aws console in tfvars method ?
-- You need to initialize Dev backend while "terraform init" and same for Prod also.
+- You need to initialize Dev backend while "terraform init" & same for Prod also.
 - When you are switching from one env to another env, you must reinitialize it.
 - Then you can terraform plan, apply (or) destroy using -var-file
-- What will happen when you forgot to give -var-file ?
-It will load default variables.tf
+- What if you forgot to give -var-file ?
+It will load default values from variables.tf
-- What will happen when you comment variables.tf file ?
+- What if you commented variables.tf file ?
 It will ask the user to prompt inputs.
 - So that you will come to know i forgot to give -var-file.
 - Only 1 bucket is created for workspace, inside that it will automatically create a default folder "env:/" and inside this env folder, terraform will automatically create Dev/Prod workspaces.
 - If you want to know workspace commands just "terraform workspace"
 - How to create workspace ? "terraform workspace new dev" do it in gitbash.
 - When you are using terraform it has default variable that is "terraform.workspace"